vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 ## Radians (RAD)

 Select radians as the angular unit.
-A full circle is 2π radians.
+A full circle is 2π radians, and the angle is shown as a numerical value.

 ## Grads (GRAD)

 Select grads as the angular unit.
 A full circle is 400 grads.

+## PiRadians (PIRAD)

+Select multiples of π as the angular unit.
+A full circle is 2π radians, shown as a multiple of π.

 # Command display